elugens/hello-javascript/docs/general-javascript-questions/js-classes/instanceof-class-checking.md

 ---

-### Is there a way to create a custom obj instanceof Class algorithm?
+### Is it possible to make a custom obj instanceof Class algorithm?

 <details>
   <summary><strong>View Answer:</strong></summary>